-The graduate assistant (GA) placement is designed as a learning milieu for the graduate student while assisting academic unit faculty in providing a comprehensive program with academic integrity.
+The CHD graduate assistant (GA) placement is designed as a learning milieu for the master's student while assisting academic unit faculty in providing a comprehensive program with academic integrity.
 Each assistantship requires 30 hours per week.
 Contact the Director of the Counseling & Human Development program for more information.

-The duties of the GA will vary.
-GAs who are assigned to the Counseling Center work closely with the Director of the Counseling & Human Development program and their faculty supervisors to provide counseling services to students of Lindsey Wilson College as well as individuals living in Columbia and the surrounding area.
-GAs on the main campus assigned to the dorms work closely with the Director of the Counseling & Human Development program, their faculty supervisor, and Residence Life.
+The duties of the CHD GA will vary.
+CHD GAs on the main campus assigned to the dorms work closely with the Director of the Counseling & Human Development program, their faculty supervisor, and Residence Life.
 Dorm counselors live in the dorms and provide counseling services and other supporting services to residential students as requested by the students and/or encouraged or mandated by Residence Life.
-GAs at community campus locations work closely with campus coordinators, faculty supervisors, and the Director of the Counseling & Human Development program.
-The primary responsibility of the GAs at the community campuses is to facilitate the operation of the Counseling Lab.
+CHD GAs at community campus locations work closely with campus coordinators, faculty supervisors, and the Director of the Counseling & Human Development program.
+An additional responsibility of the CHD GAs at the community campuses is to facilitate the operation of the Counseling Skills Lab.

-Graduate Assistantship Application
+CHD Graduate Assistantship Application

-- Complete a Graduate Assistant Application.
+- Complete a Graduate Assistant Application form.
 All application materials should be submitted to the Resident Faculty Supervisor (or Enrollment Coordinator) for the campus as early as possible. - All eligible applicants will be invited for an interview.
 Several faculty and staff are invited to attend as an interview team, including the Enrollment Coordinator, Resident Faculty Supervisor, and Regional Academic Director, to illustrate the collaborative process by which the GAs are selected. - After applicants have been interviewed, the interview team will select a candidate and notify the Director of the Counseling & Human Development program by submitting the selected candidate's Graduate Assistant Application, Graduate Assistant Agreement, and background check form. - The Director of the Counseling & Human Development program will report the results of the background check to the interview team in order to inform the final selection for the GA position.
 The Resident Faculty Supervisor will inform all applicants of the decision. - An unsuccessful candidate for a Graduate Assistantship may apply for consideration for other positions available.